-I want from long time to write a post analyzing the photographs taken with the smartphone.
 I think we’re in a really big change talking about the photography.
 We are now inside the real revolution of the digital image time: we now have the chance to put in our pockets a device often less thick than a centimeter that not only allows us to take great photographs in terms of exposure and colors but also gives us the ability to edit the shots working on the postproduction with powerful Apps.
 Even more, today we can share our pictures immediately with the world and we could have millions of users ready to “receive” and see our works.

 In this context, I must say that almost all smartphones have reached a more than satisfactory overall quality.
-Over the last three years I had the opportunity to try out many different devices (thanks to the collaboration with androidworld.it), so I’ve seen the evolution of the hardware and software in those devices.
+Over the last three years, I had the opportunity to try out many different devices (thanks to the collaboration with androidworld.it), so I’ve seen the evolution of the hardware and software in those devices.

-With the iPhone 6 and the operating system upgrade iOS 8, Apple has made a move that many unhappy users were waiting: a device with a larger screen, a thinner body with increased battery autonomy and an excellent camera. iOS 8 had also introduced many features requested many time to Apple’s mobile operating such as the file sharing to other apps.
+With the iPhone 6 and the operating system upgrade iOS 8, Apple has made a move that many unhappy users were waiting: a device with a larger screen, a thinner body with increased battery autonomy and an excellent camera. iOS 8 had also introduced many features requested much time to Apple’s mobile operating such as the file sharing to other apps.

 From my personal point of view, the strengths of the iPhone platform, talking about the camera system are:

 - Great speed in being operational immediately.
-With a swipe up from the lock screen the camera app starts immediately.
+With a swipe up from the lock screen, the camera app starts immediately.

-- The ability in the native Photos app to change the exposure by increasing or decreasing the brightness (you do so by dragging your finger up / down on the sun icon).
+- The ability in the native photo app to change the exposure by increasing or decreasing the brightness (you do so by dragging your finger up / down on the sun icon).
 You can also lock the exposure between successive shots (hold down for a few seconds at the point where you want to expose).

 - An HDR mode that works as it should, creating a natural tone mapping.

 - A very good cloud system.
-It then became even excellent if you have other devices of the Apple family: with iCloud you can immediately see the photos synced to your iPad and Mac without having to do anything.
+It then became even excellent if you have other devices of the Apple family: with iCloud, you can immediately see the photos synced to your iPad and Mac without having to do anything.
 I want to point out that all the adjustments you’ll make on the photos will be synchronized almost instantly between devices.

 Following is a gallery of photos taken only with the iPhone 6.
-I’ve edited the pictures on smartphone using Snapseed and VSCOcam.
+I’ve edited the pictures on the smartphone using Snapseed and VSCOcam.